Vibrantic/polaris/README.md

 Polaris is free and open source under the very permissive [MIT license](https://polarisengine.org/license).
 No strings attached, no royalties, nothing.
 The users' games are theirs, down to the last line of engine code.
-Godot's development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.
+Polaris development is fully independent and community-driven, empowering users to help shape their engine to match their expectations.